 First and foremost, one creates good dialogue by replicating those three basic components (Refer again to Simple, But Exciting) necessary to create a great story line.
 Dialogue should accomplish one of three specific goals by: 1) Setting a scene, emotionally or descriptively; 2) Developing or defining a character, or; 3) Forwarding the plot.**

 You can also utilize dialogue to impart necessary info, or to provide a suitable segue between other, more visually active scenes.
 For instance, two characters, hitchhiking through the middle of nowhere, can fill an otherwise mundane scene with the most tantalizing of conversations—about their fears, their desires, their darkest secrets.
 Maybe such character chatter reveals little about the plot ahead, but those pages can provide a great deal of insight about the people inside your head, not only relating to each other, but relating to readers as well.

-A quick example of those three options mentioned above:
+A quick example of those three necessary components mentioned above:

 1. Scene- setting.
 (Two astronauts float within their space capsule, looking out a porthole at the quickly approaching face of Venus, still a thousand miles away.)

 …….“Don’t let its alien beauty distract you, Cameron.
 That evil planet’s scorching hot.
 Step foot out of the Safety Dome in full sunlight, even in a fully shielded suit, and your face plate will melt within seconds.
 Your skull will sizzle and pop an instant after that.
 After sundown’s not quite lethal, but you gotta be careful.
 Most of the rocks out there are sharp enough to slice you to the bone.
 One false step can drop you down a thousand-foot crevice or suck you into a sand pit before you get a chance to tug on your G-line.
 I’ve seen storms far worse than any hurricane on Earth, winds whippin’ down offa those western slopes without a moment’s notice.
 You don’t keep your eyes peeled 24/7 and you’ll be dead before you know you’re even in trouble.”